tarwn/lessthandot-hugo/blogs/content/posts/2009-02-11-sql-server-2008-proximity-search-with-th.md

 ALTER TABLE zipcodes DROP COLUMN GeogColTemp
 ```

-Now we have to add a primary key, this is needed because otherwise we won&#8217;t be able to create our spatial index and the following message would be displayed
+Now we have to add a primary key, this is needed because otherwise we won't be able to create our spatial index and the following message would be displayed

 Server: Msg 12008, Level 16, State 1, Line 1

-Table &#8216;zipcodes&#8217; does not have a clustered primary key as required by the spatial index.
+Table &#8216;zipcodes' does not have a clustered primary key as required by the spatial index.
 Make sure that the primary key column exists on the table before creating a spatial index.

 sql
 ALTER TABLE zipcodes ADD